How Do You Solve A Negative Square Root

 Solving Negative Square Roots: A Step-by-Step Approach

-Now that we've established the foundation, let's delve into the process of solving negative square roots.
+Now that we've established the foundation, let's get into the process of solving negative square roots.
 The key is to use the definition of i to extract the negative sign from under the square root.

 Step 1: Factor Out -1